top of page

 An extensive study showed that children’s self-esteem increased when they were exposed to the natural world, and that, for some, it significantly calms and improves the concentration of those with ADHD.

-Yin yoga connections Upavistha Konasana
+Yin Yoga Upavistha Konasana

-Connections Through Yoga
+Connections Through Movement

 Stand upright, your arms stretched wide to the sky, raise your head to look upwards.